OLXIV: rules for reactionaries

 We start to smell a small, ugly smell of the future.
 After all, if all the people in the world could vote, or if they all moved to America, the electorate would look a lot like the New South Africa—the “Rainbow Nation,” the great hope for human oneness.
 Oops.

 Unfortunately, our surgeon’s database is a little out of date.
 America is no longer shocked by “In Cold Blood” events.
 There are simply too many of them.
 But there are nowhere near as many as in South Africa.
 (And even if I was not convinced by the surgeon’s uncapitalized demeanor, other sources confirm the result.)

 In fact the simplest way to evaluate a government for human-rights violations is to think of all violence as the responsibility of the state, whether it is committed by men in uniforms or not.
 Otherwise, employing paramilitary criminals to do your dirty deeds, for a measure of plausible deniability, is far too easy.
 And quite popular these days.
 There is no sharp line between an army and a militia, between a militia and a gang, and between a gang and a bunch of criminals.
 As the laws of King Ine of Wessex famously put it:

 We use the term “thieves” if the number of men does not exceed seven, and “brigands” for a number between seven and thirty-five.
 Anything beyond this is an “army.”

-(A short course in actual Saxon history, such as that linked above, cannot come too late for many libertarians, who throughout the history of English legal theory have been overfond of construing the medieval world as a paradise of ordered liberty.
+(A short course in actual Saxon history, such as that linked above, cannot come too soon for many libertarians, who throughout the history of English legal theory have been overfond of construing the medieval world as a paradise of ordered liberty.
 Indeed we inherit many elegant constructs from medieval law.
 And one reason they are so elegant is that they had to operate in such a brutal environment of pervasive violence.)